lcpp-org/RustBCA/README.md

  ~~~~
 # Usage

-Modify input.toml as wanted; run ./rustBCA with input.toml in the same directory as rustBCA
+Modify input.toml to configure simulation; run ./rustBCA with input.toml in the same directory as rustBCA

-Recommended usage: use run_rustbca.py to generate input files programmatically
+Recommended usage: use run_rustbca.py to generate input files programmatically using toml